syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Printing.md

 ## Specifying printing options

-EditControl provides various printing option as like Visual Studio Code Editor.
-By using the `PrintCurrentPage` function, we can print the current page in the EditControl.
+The EditControl provides various printing option like Visual Studio Code Editor.
+By using the `PrintCurrentPage` function, you can print the current page in the EditControl.

 <table>
 <tr>